-There's nothing that really disappoints me as much as when I flip open an email I'm looking forward to on my mobile device and I can't read it.
-Either the images are hard-coded widths that won't respond to the display, or the text is so wide that I'd have to scroll back and forth to read it.
-Unless it's critical, I don't wait to get back to my desktop to read it.
+Nothing disappoints me as much as when I flip open an email I’m looking forward to on my mobile device and can’t read it.
+Either the images are hard-coded widths that won’t respond to the display, or the text is so wide that I’d have to scroll back and forth to read it.
+Unless it’s critical, I don’t wait to get back to my desktop to read it.
 I delete it.

-I'm not the only one – both consumers and businesses are reading greater than half of all of their emails on smaller screens now.
+I’m not the only one – consumers and businesses are now reading more than half of their emails on smaller screens.
 Responsive email design is critical to your email click-through rates.

 Best practices have emerged in this marketplace.
-Responsive design isn't that easy – but it's not impossible, either.
-We've had the folks at Email Monks help us and they follow this proven checklist to optimizing your email to ensure it's responsive to mobile and tablet viewports.
+Responsive design isn’t easy, but it’s not impossible.
+We’ve had the folks at Email Monks help us, and they follow this proven checklist to optimize your email to ensure it’s responsive to mobile and tablet viewports.

 - Design in a single column

 - Keep the Calls to Action easily tappable (44px minimum)

 - Keep the header clean

 - Don’t crowd links together, use buttons

 - Limit subject lines to 30 characters or less